 Applicants must present a minimum average of 70% or equivalent based on the following subject requirements.
-(Transfer applicants who have completed less than ★24 transferable will be considered High School Applicants.)
+(Transfer applicants who have completed less than ± 24 transferable will be considered High School Applicants.)
 Possession of this minimum average does not guarantee admission to the program.

-- (1) English 30 (grade of at least 60%)

-- (2) Subject from Group A or C

-- (3) Subject from Group A or B

-- (4) Subject from Group C (Biology 30 recommended)

-- (5) Subject from Group A, C, D, or Physical Education 30 (5-credit)
+- (1) English 30 or English Language Arts 30-1 (grade of at least 60%) - (2) Subject from Group A or C - (3) Subject from Group A or B - (4) Subject from Group C (Biology 30 recommended) - (5) Subject from Group A, C, or Physical Education 30 (5-credit)

-- Effective September 2004 Group D subjects will no longer be accepted for admission to this program. - (2) Only one Language other than English is accepted for admission.
+Note: Only one Language other than English is accepted for admission.
 Social Studies 30 is highly recommended.

-Transfer applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of ★24 of transferable credits.
+Transfer applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of \star 24 of transferable credits.
 Possession of this minimum AGPA does not guarantee admission to the program.
 Applicants are assigned to a year of the program based on the following: